Sai-Moen/rawaccel/scripting/Docs/Specification.md

 - Interpreter
 	- Runs Programs, keeps track of parameters and variables.
 - Program
-	- Effectively just the parsed list of tokens with some thin semantic analysis on top.
+	- Transforms a list of tokens to an array of instructions that the Interpreter can then execute.
 - Helper classes

 ## Scripting language specification